gbbns/gatsby.gbbns.co/src/writing/australia.md

 ## Plans

-I have many _many_ notes from my two-week trip which I'm slowly turning into articles which will appear on this site when published which will be roughly broken down into the following sections:
+I have many _many_ notes, and even _more_ photos, from my two-week trip which I'm slowly turning into articles which will appear on this site when published which will be roughly broken down into the following sections:

 - Part 1: The plan &amp; the dream
 - Part 2: Melbourne